ibois-epfl/augmented-carpentry/docs/augmented-woodworking/cut-circularsaw.md

 </div>
 </figure>
 <div class="description" markdown>
-Once you cleaned out the job, you can inspect the full cut with the augmented overlay.
+Once you cleaned out the joint, you can inspect the full cut with the augmented overlay.
 </div>
 </div>